Why the rule of space is so powerful in photography composition

 If you Google “Forest Gump Monument Valley” you’ll see the scene.
 Interestingly, it’s also at this moment that he stops running.
 His journey ends and the composition underlines this.

-Side note – several elements of composition were used in this scene to create a clear message.
+Side note – several different elements of composition were used in this scene to create a clear message.
 It’s a great example of unity in photography composition, which is applying elements of visual design for a cohesive image.

 Active space usage for subjects to move into

-The children have space in front of them in the frame, giving them space for their movement.
+The children have space in front of them in the frame, giving them space for their movement

 2. The rule of space – gaze

 Just as with allowing space for movement, when photographing people not looking directly at the camera, they need space to look into.
-When your subject looks into negative space in your image the viewer is intrigued by what they might be looking at that is out of shot.
+When your subject looks into negative space in an image the viewer is intrigued by what they might be looking at that’s out of shot.

 What’s more, the viewer’s eyes go in the direction of the subject’s gaze, because we want to see what they see.
 So, when your subject looks at something in shot, it creates a journey for the viewer’s eyes.
 This makes the image more interesting and holds your viewer’s attention for longer.